Administrative details of CS115/MAS115

 the grade they earn and deserve according to the grading standards of

-Prepare to spend at least 8 hours outside class every week.
+Prepare to spend at least 12 hours every week.

 Attend all lectures, quit all social media while in class.